scale-it/algo-builder/infrastructure/README.md

 ### Installation with docker

-The Indexer automatic start when you run sandbox algorand.
+The Indexer starts automatically when you run sandbox algorand.

 ### Installation on local